-Angular is definitely in a great stage.
-Angular 4 is the first LTS(Long Term Support) version and it comes with awesome features.
+Angular is definitely in a great stage and every new version comes with awesome features.
 The project itself comes with great tools that will allow you to start to develop web applications from scratch.

-A common question, from the people that I know, is about the tools they need in their environments before starting to develop with Angular, and that’s why I decided to write this post.
+A common question, from the people that I know, is about the tools they need in their environments before starting to develop with the framework, and that’s why I decided to write this post.

 From my point of view, you’ll need to install the following tools in your local environment.